 Yes, summer camping is great.
 But who says the fun has to end when the snow falls?
-If you know how to prepare, winter camping can be a blast because the frosty views are stunning, there are endless new activities, and you will most likely have nature to yourself.
-For a couple winters during our time in Colorado, we have packed up the car and headed up the Poudre Canyon just outside of Fort Collins for some incredible winter camping experiences.
+If you know how to prepare, winter camping can be a blast because the frosty views are stunning, there are ample new activities, and you will often have nature to yourself.
+For a couple winters during our time in Colorado, we have packed up the car and headed up the Poudre Canyon just outside of Fort Collins for some fun winter camping experiences.

 Finding Camp up Poudre Canyon

 These chilly mornings in January begin with an early breakfast on the road to ensure that we find the perfect spot and have plenty of time to build an igloo.
 After a quick stop at the grocery store for food, we meandered our way up the canyon, headed towards Cameron pass.
 Along the almost two-hour drive from Fort Collins, the snow has generally been sparse, which led us to think that we were going to have to set up the tent for lack of snow to build the igloo.
 Boy were we wrong.

 We had wanted to go up Long Draw Road, but there was no way we were making it up there without a snowmobile.
 However, we found great spots at Joe Wright Reservoir and across the street from the Long Draw Road Winter Trailhead.
 We camped a ways off the main road, but not too far from the car because trudging through the waist deep snow with all of the camping gear isn’t a ton of fun.
 After lugging the gear to the desired spot, it was time to build the igloo.